sahilatahar/Code-Sync/README.md

 -   **@uiw/react-codemirror:** A versatile text editor implemented in React, providing an embeddable code editor for web applications.
 -   **@uiw/codemirror-extensions:** Extensions for CodeMirror, enhancing the editor with additional features and capabilities.
 -   **React Icons:** A collection of popular icons for React projects, providing easy integration of icons into the user interface.
+-   **JSZIP**: A JavaScript library for creating, reading, and editing .zip files, useful for downloading multiple files as a single .zip file.

 ### 🌐 Backend